RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 **Key loss is data loss, and the failure is silent.** Hookshot's `encryption.storagePath` and the agents' data volumes hold device identities and Megolm sessions.
 Restore a pod without its volume and it becomes a new, unverified device; the old messages do not become readable again, and nothing in the interface announces what happened beyond an unverified-device warning that is easy to dismiss.
 Back up those volumes and configure client-side key backup for human accounts before you need it.

-**Federation exposes more than room content.** End-to-end encryption protects message bodies.
-It does not protect membership, timing, room structure, or the fact that a room exists. `allow_public_rooms_over_federation: true` in my configuration is a deliberate choice for one discoverable public channel; it means any federating server can enumerate the public room directory.
+**Federation exposes more than room content.** End-to-end encryption protects message bodies; membership, timing, room structure, and the existence of a room remain visible. `allow_public_rooms_over_federation: true` remains enabled for one discoverable public channel, which allows any federating server to enumerate the public room directory.
 Everything operational lives in encrypted, non-published rooms, and that separation is the actual control.

 **Assume the appliance webhooks are the weak link.** UniFi, Synology, and similar devices hold the webhook URL in a settings page, transmit over whatever TLS stack their firmware ships, and offer no rotation story.
 They are the least controlled producers in the stack, and they are the ones reporting on presence in the house.
-Give them their own hooks and their own rooms so a leaked URL from a device reset has a bounded blast radius.
+Give them their own hooks and their own rooms; a leaked URL from a device reset then has a bounded blast radius.

 --------------------------------------------------------

 # Wrapping Up

 The technically interesting parts of this build were the appservice crypto store, the state-event provisioning path around a removed API, and the discovery that the central difficulty is noise; encryption is the easy part.
-The part worth arguing about is the premise.
+The more consequential question is the premise.

 Every self-hosted stack generates a notification stream, and the default destination for that stream is a third-party chat service, chosen because the integration takes four minutes.
 That choice hands a continuously updated description of your infrastructure, your habits, and your presence in the house to an organization with no stake in protecting it.
-The alternative costs one homeserver, one appservice, and an afternoon, and it produces an arrangement in which the operator of the server — me — cannot read the rooms either.
+The alternative costs one homeserver, one appservice, and an afternoon; it produces an arrangement in which the operator of the server (me) cannot read the rooms either.

-That last property is the one I would emphasize.
+For me, that last property is decisive.
 The cryptographic design removes the question of whether to trust me from the server's operation; it gives the arrangement a stronger foundation than a declaration of trust ever could.

 I keep a public channel for this blog at [#whitematter:white.fm](https://matrix.to/#/%23whitematter:white.fm).
 It federates, which allows any Matrix account to join and ask about this post or any other subject.

-Questions or corrections may be raised in a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), submitted as a [GitHub PR](https://github.com/RobertDWhite/WhiteMatterTech/pulls), or sent by email to [robert@whitematter.tech](mailto:robert@whitematter.tech).
+Raise questions or corrections in a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), submit a [GitHub PR](https://github.com/RobertDWhite/WhiteMatterTech/pulls), or send email to [robert@whitematter.tech](mailto:robert@whitematter.tech).
 You may also [join the WhiteMatterTech Matrix channel](https://matrix.to/#/%23whitematter:white.fm) to discuss the post there.

 Robert